-The term 'Bitcoin Crash' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Bitcoin Crash' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Bitcoin Crash refers to one of five different incidents when the decade old crypto-currency saw its prices plunge off a cliff, sometimes by more than 50 percent in only two trading days.
 The most recent crash in the BTC has happened in 2017.
 In this spectacular crisis of the world’s greatest and leading crypto-currency, the BTC price plunged from $2,800 per coin to $1,800 apiece in under 48 hours.
 This represented a steep and eye-watering 35 percent drop.
 By any measure of the percentage decline this qualifies as a crash in the ultimate crypto-currency.
 It is because of an apparent imminent split in the crypto-currency that this occurred.

 Some analysts have claimed that the Bitcoin crash of 2017 was actually a bullish event from a certain point of view.
 The charts demonstrated along the rising trend lines that the BTC price can decline all the way to between $700 and $1,100 and still be considered to be in an intact and longer term bull market.
 The 2013 peak trend line shows that the price of $1,100 will hold.
 Analysts have pointed to the three trend lines of bitcoin to argue that the BTC price will hover somewhere above $1,200 to $1,300.
 So long as this remains the case and this area holds, then it can be easily argued that the 2017 Bitcoin crash is actually a bullish occurrence.